Opinion: time to celebrate the start of six months of sunlight and warmth dominating over the darkness of night

 The phenomenon of equal dark and light called an Equinox occurs twice a year.
 This happens when the sun rises due east and sets due west and day and night are equal in length.
 At the precise moment of Equinox, the sun crosses the earth's Equatorial Plane, a projection of the terrestrial Equator out into space.
 Equinox is a twice yearly short plateau of apparent equal light and dark in our days of mid-spring and mid-autumn.

 But the Spring Equinox holds special significance by ushering in the return of warmth and, with it, a veritable amplified renewal of plant and animal life.
-The exact time of Spring Equinox (or Vernal Equinox) in Ireland in 2019 was last night at 21.58pm, though celebrations are usually kept to March 21st, as the exact time varies in different years.
+The exact time of Spring Equinox (or Vernal Equinox) in Ireland in 2020 is 3.48am on March 20th, the earliest in years.

 The Spring Equinox represents the return of light and life, new beginnings, seeds, the birth of baby animals and the emergence of brightly coloured flowers

 Equinox, or Cónocht an Earraigh in Gaelic, is a threshold revered as multidimensional in power and significance.
 Our folklore speaks of Spring as beginning at Imbolg, now over six weeks behind us, which makes the rites of mid-spring at Equinox.
 These rites are of cleansing, fertility and creativity, all highly important and vital to our foremothers and fathers.
 Today, we know them sub-consciously as the urge to spring-clean and celebrate.
 No coincidence then that a certain beloved saint associated with green shamrocks had his big day recently, as so often old ways are morphed into newer ways to mark the passage of time.